andrMollo/code-works/README.md

 An add-in for SolidWorks with a set of tools to automate your workflow.

-CodeWorks uses the [xCAD.NET](https://xcad.xarial.com/) framework for its implementation.
+CodeWorks uses the [xCAD.NET](https://xcad.xarial.com/) framework for the add-in registration and connection to SolidWorks.
+It also uses [SolidDNA](https://github.com/CAD-Booster/solidworks-api) as a wrapper around the core of SolidWorks API.

 CodeWorks can help you in different areas: